hexstr1p/Fhaze/README.md

 A fun little game I made in an hour or so.

-Since this is a broser game and javascript can't read files from your system, you will need to start a webserver.
+Since this is a browser game and javascript can't read files from your system, you will need to start a webserver.

 Do `python -m SimpleHTTPServer` in the root directory then go to